dgilleland/Break-All-The-Things/README.md

 # Break-All-The-Things

-I want to break things and then repair them.
-I expect to succeed at the first part....
+I plan to break things and then repair them.
+I am being taught by an expert instructor and should succeed (**IF** I pay attention).